The Rivals: Maverick television adaptation (1958)

-The play was rewritten as a 1958 episode of the comedic Western television series Maverick, starring the remarkably similar-looking James Garner and Roger Moore, and was the only episode of the series in which Garner and Moore appeared together (Moore did not portray "Beau Maverick," Bret Maverick's cousin, until after Garner had left the series two seasons later).
+The play was rewritten as a 1958 episode of the comedic Western television series Maverick, starring the similar-looking James Garner and Roger Moore, and was the only episode of the series in which Garner and Moore appeared together (Moore did not portray "Beau Maverick," Bret Maverick's cousin, until after Garner had left the series two seasons later).
 The Absolutes were renamed "Vandergelt" with Neil Hamilton as the wealthy father.
 Patricia "Pat" Crowley plays the leading lady, whose name is changed from the original play's "Lydia Languish" to "Lydia Lynley."
 The episode, telecast midway through the series' second season, was called "The Rivals" and the playwright Sheridan was given due credit.

-Radio production
+Radio productions

 In 1962, a radio production by R. D. Smith for the BBC Third Programme featured Fay Compton as Mrs Malaprop, Baliol Holloway as Sir Anthony Absolute, Fenella Fielding as Lydia Languish, Hugh Burden as Captain Absolute and John Hollis as Thomas.
 It was repeated on 23 December 1963 on the Home Service as part of the "National Theatre of the Air" series.

+In 1968, a radio production with Flora Robson as Mrs Malaprop was broadcast on BBC Radio 4 as part of a "Flora Robson Festival".